 One of my favorite examples is the Harlem Shake dance.
 This was a very popular dance done by all kinds of celebrities, athletes, and people all over the world.
-Then, all the sudden, its popularity fell off a cliff.
-If you search for the Harlem Shake dance in Google trends, you’d see a flatline, then you’d see the demand or searches go through the roof, then fall off a cliff.
+Then, all of a sudden, its popularity fell off a cliff.

 From an appraisal point of view, one strategy is to compare different keywords.
 For example, if you compare the terms “app” and “software,” you’ll see some interesting trends.
 For five or ten years, “software” has been dying a long, slow death, whereas “app” grew quickly and is now more popular than software.
 If you’re purchasing a domain that is a product or service, you might want to look at trends like this.

 On the other hand, if you’re looking to purchase a brand name, the trends of the word might not be relevant for appraisal.
 For example, trends for the word “shout” would not be helpful when looking at trends for the cleaning brand Shout.
 If I owned a PR firm, I might want to buy shout.com.
 But the people looking for shout are probably looking for the detergent brand.
 Those search results could artificially prop up the value of the domain name shout.
 This is something that I’ve learned from years in the industry.

 The value of a domain can be limited if it contains a locality or region in its name.
 For example, if your domain name is BostonCatering.com or BostonTutoring.com, people will think you’re only serving markets within the Boston area.
 There are exceptions to the rule, like Boston Market or Kentucky Fried Chicken., but for the most part, if a domain is regional, it will have less value than a universal domain like Market.com, FriedChicken.com, or Tutoring.com.